ket3l4/Chew_or_Die/README.md

 ![Game Screen](./assets/game_mode.png)
 ![Fractal Screen](./assets/fractal_mode.png)

-**Chew or Die** is a Pyxel-based retro arcade game combining snake game mechanics with a Julia set fractal mini-game.
+**Chew or Die** is a Pyxel-based retro arcade game combining snake game mechanics but you have to chew to reach a target with a Julia set fractal mini-game.

 ### Architecture
 The game uses a **state machine pattern** with four distinct modes: